Lisë Stern

 -

-fresh, Boston, MA.
+Fresh magazine, Boston, MA.
 Food editor for award-winning bimonthly cooking magazine, published for and sold in Hannaford supermarkets.
 Determined content, assigned articles, oversaw recipe development and testing, and edited 1,600–plus recipes over 10 years.
 Coordinated annual recipe contest.
 (2005–2015)

 -